AltspaceVR/AltspaceSDK-wiki/Troubleshooting.md

 ## General Tips
 Things to try if your app doesn't seem to be working.
+(For issues installing or running the AltspaceVR Client, see the [AltspaceVR Troubleshooting Guide].)

 1. **RTFM**
    * Reading this entire wiki will take most developers less than 10 minutes